 CySCF: The Cyprus Survey of Consumer Finances

-The objective of the project is to build a household-level data base containing extensive information on the financial and real portfolios of Cypriot households, their labor market status, and their attitudes towards saving, borrowing, risk taking, liquidity, and other issues pertinent to financial behavior and portfolio choice.
-The data base is similar in scope to the United States Survey of Consumer Finances, the Italian Survey of Household Income and Wealth, the Dutch CentER Data Panel and the Finnish Wealth Survey.
+The objective of the project is to build a household-level database containing extensive information on the financial and real portfolios of Cypriot households, their labor market status, and their attitudes towards saving, borrowing, risk taking, liquidity, and other issues pertinent to financial behavior and portfolio choice.
+The database is similar in scope to the United States Survey of Consumer Finances, the Italian Survey of Household Income and Wealth, the Dutch CentER Data Panel and the Finnish Wealth Survey.

-Current Status: Two waves of the survey are already completed, namely the CySCF1669 and the CySCF2002 .
+Current Status: Two waves of the survey are already completed, namely the CySCF1999 and the CySCF2002 .
 For each survey data for approximately 1000 Cypriot households are collected.
 The data are used for analysis of household participation in various types of assets, loans, and insurance.
-The third wave, CySCF2005 is currently under way and the data collection is expected to be completed by the end of 2005.
+The third wave, CySCF2005 is currently under way and the data collection is expected to be completed by the end of 2006.

 top